Engines

 ilo runon a native binary. - Capped at 256 registers per function (

-ILO-T035). - Internally bails to the tree-walker for a small set of HOFs (
+ILO-T035). - Internally bails to the shared runtime module for a small set of HOFs (

 map/flt/fld/srt/rsrtwith a ctx arg), regex (rgx/rgxall/rgxall1), variadicfmt, 2-argrd/rdb, 1-argsleep, and 2/3-argct/rsrt.
 Transparent: same output, same diagnostics, no user-visible difference.